rujealfon/react-playground/README.md

 - 🧭 **Type-safe Routing** - TanStack Router for type-safe routing
 - 🧪 **Testing** - Comprehensive test suite with Vitest and Testing Library
 - 📱 **Responsive** - Mobile-first responsive design
+- 🏗️ **Feature-Based Architecture** - Organized by business features for better scalability

+## Architecture

+This project uses a **feature-based architecture** that organizes code by business features rather than technical layers.
+This approach provides:

+- **Better Scalability** - Easy to add new features without affecting existing ones
+- **Improved Maintainability** - Related code is co-located and easier to find
+- **Team Collaboration** - Multiple developers can work on different features independently
+- **Clear Boundaries** - Each feature is self-contained with its own components, hooks, and services

+For detailed information about the architecture, see [FEATURE_ARCHITECTURE.md](./FEATURE_ARCHITECTURE.md).

 ## Dark Mode